-Established through a generous multi-year gift from the Neil Cohen ’83 and his wife, Sherry, the Cohen Translational Engineering Fund provides up to $200,000 seed funding to support the initial stage of innovation that moves research out of the laboratory, including the development of new WSE patents, and a range of critical needs — from materials and supplies to graduate student stipends and tuition.
+Established through a generous multi-year gift from Neil Cohen ’83 and his wife, Sherry, the Cohen Translational Engineering Fund provides up to $200,000 seed funding to support the initial stage of innovation and advance discoveries on a commercial path.
+Recipients are awarded $25,000 to $100,000 to conduct work over a period of up to nine months.

 To be considered, your application must meet the following criteria:

 - Your technology must be formally disclosed to the Johns Hopkins Technology Ventures office and assigned a case number (e.g. C12345).
 Report an invention here: ventures.jhu.edu/roi

 - The invention must not be subject to any preexisting exclusive licenses, non-exclusive licenses, or